Lysá nad Labem

 Lysá nad Labem (/cs/; Lissa an der Elbe) is a town in Nymburk District in the Central Bohemian Region of the Czech Republic.
 It has about 10,000 inhabitants.
+The town proper is situated on the Elbe River in the Central Elbe Table.

-It is situated on the Elbe River.
-The town centre is well preserved and is protected as an urban monument zone.
+Lysá nad Labem is known for its horse racing course and large exhibition grounds.
+The historic town centre is well preserved and is protected as an urban monument zone.
+The town is rich in Baroque monuments, the most famous of which are Lysá nad Labem Castle and Church of Saint John the Baptist.

 Administrative division

 Lysá nad Labem consists of four municipal parts (in brackets population according to the 2021 census):